oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 <details><summary><b>What's with the CrashLoopBackOff STATUS ?</b></summary>

-You may occasionally see a fluentd pod with status CrashLoopBackOff, this is usually due to the pod having problems getting log data, it seems there is a problem in fluentd where it sometimes crashes on reading specific kubernetes log files.
+You may occasionally see a fluentd pod with status CrashLoopBackOff, this is usually due to the pod having problems getting log data, it seems there is a problem in fluentd where it sometimes crashes on reading specific Kubernetes log files.
 Kubernetes of course recognises the failure and restarts the pod for us automatically, and fluentd will recover.

 ---